-A planned absence from a clerkship phase required activity must be reported a minimum of two weeks in advance (unless deemed unavoidable by the associate dean for student affairs and the clerkship director).
+A planned absence from a clerkship phase required activity must be reported as soon as the absence is planned AND a minimum of two weeks in advance (unless deemed unavoidable by the Associate Dean for Student Affairs and the Clerkship Director).
 Non-compliance shall result in the absence being counted as unplanned and potentially unexcused).
-The same notification rules listed in the previous paragraph apply.
+The same notification rules listed in the previous paragraphs apply.